diffplug/spotless/plugin-gradle/README.md

 | XML  | editor preferences  | .metadata/.plugins/org.eclipse.core.runtime/.settings/org.eclipse.wst.xml.core.prefs

 Note that `HTML` should be used for `X-HTML` sources instead of `XML`.

+The Eclipse XML catalog cannot be configured for the Spotless WTP formatter, instead a user defined catalog file can be specified using the property `userCatalog`.
+Catalog versions 1.0 and 1.1 are supported by Spotless.

+Unlike Eclipse, Spotless WTP ignores per default external URIs in schema location hints and external entities.
+To allow the access of external URIs, set the property `resolveExternalURI` to true.

 <a name="license-header"></a>